eBay Fulfillment: How Fast Shipping Helps You Grow | Cahoot

 Why is Fast and Free Shipping Important for eBay Fulfillment?

-Ignore fast and free shipping at your own risk – 75% of US consumers expect free shipping even on orders under $50, and 63% of all cart abandonment is caused by unexpected shipping costs.
+Ignore fast and free shipping at your own risk – US consumers expect free shipping even on orders under $50, and 48% of all cart abandonment is caused by unexpected shipping costs.

-eBay now automatically applies “Free delivery in 2/3/4 days” tags to qualifying products – like the Fast ‘N Free badge that preceded it, this marker gives shoppers exactly what they want. eBay sellers with the tags stand out in search results and convert better, driving higher revenue.
+eBay now automatically applies “Free delivery in 2/3/4 days” tags to qualifying products – like the Fast ‘N Free badge that preceded it, this marker gives shoppers exactly what they want. eBay sellers with the tags stand out in search results and convert better, driving higher revenue by leveraging efficient shipping services that enhance order processing and customer satisfaction.

 Furthermore, qualification for the lucrative Top Rated Seller Program depends in part on fast shipping – so if you want to be in the top echelon of eBay sellers, you’re going to need fast and free shipping.

-Free shipping helps you win more impressions and clicks.
+Free shipping helps you win more impressions and clicks on the eBay marketplace by providing actionable tips for sellers.

 eBay gives users the ability to filter by “Free shipping”, meaning that if you’re charging for shipping, some buyers are completely excluding you from consideration.
 Even if they don’t filter out “Free shipping”, many others will sort their search results by “Price + Shipping” – that’s right; eBay’s price sort includes the cost of shipping, so if you undercut your competitor on product price, but have a shipping fee, you’ll still lose out.